De Pere Riverwalk and Wildlife Viewing Pier

 able to walk directly from downtown restaurants, shops, and hotels to this site and immediately be

-surrounded by spawning fish and other wildlife, while being immediately adjacent to the Fox River Trail, De Pere Locks and Lock Tender House, and the De Pere Dam.
+Locks and Lock Tender House, and the De Pere Dam.
 The De Pere Riverwalk will have a tremendous impact

 on education, fishing, wildlife, tourism, as well as the local economy.
 The project is estimated to have an annual